alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 #### Why Serialization Breaks the Pattern
 A major risk of the `Result` pattern is the temptation to return the object directly to a generic JSON serializer.
-When you do this, you lose the "Making Illegal States Unrepresentable" guarantee.[^illegal-states]
+When you do this, you leak your internal representation into a public contract (and clients start depending on it), which makes refactors and error-shape changes painful.

 > **Aside:** A generic serializer is like a toddler with a marker: it will eagerly “help” by drawing *every property it can reach* onto your public API.